-Using the applicable requirements of CAR part 4b and the criteria specified in the FAA Memorandum as evaluation guides, the FAA, in collaboration with the JTF, conducted an engineering design review and inspection of an airplane modified in accordance with STC SA1832SO.
-The FAA identified a number of design features of the main deck cargo door systems of this STC that are unsafe and do not meet the applicable requirements of CAR part 4b or the criteria specified in the FAA Memorandum.
-These systems include the door indication and hydraulic systems, and the means to prevent pressurization of the airplane to an unsafe level if the door is not fully closed, latched, and locked.
+Using the applicable requirements of CAR part 4b and the criteria specified in the FAA Memorandum as evaluation guides, the FAA, in collaboration with the JTF, conducted an engineering design review and inspection of an airplane modified in accordance with STC SA1063SO.
+The FAA identified a number of design features of the main deck cargo door systems of STC SA1063SO that are unsafe and do not meet the applicable requirements of CAR part 4b or the criteria specified in the FAA Memorandum.
+These systems include the door indication and hydraulic systems.
 The FAA design review team also determined that the design data of this STC did not include an adequate safety analysis of the main deck cargo door systems.

-For airplanes modified in accordance with STC SA1832SO, the FAA considers the following five specific design deficiencies of the main deck cargo door systems to be unsafe:
+For airplanes modified in accordance with STC SA1063SO, the FAA considers the following five specific design deficiencies of the main deck cargo door systems to be unsafe:

-1. Indication System.
+1. Indication System

-The main deck cargo door indication system for STC SA1832SO utilizes door warning lights at the door operator's control panel and the flight engineer's panel.
-There are also indication lights on the door operator's control panel.
-These lights indicate the status of the cargo door center latch and lock positions, but do not indicate either the door open or closed status.
+The main deck cargo door indication system for STC SA1063SO utilizes door warning lights at the door operator's control panel and the flight engineer's panel.
+The warning lights do not indicate either the door open or closed status, or latch or lock status.
 All three conditions (i.e., door closed, latched, and locked) must be monitored directly so that the door indication system cannot display either "latched" before the door is closed or "locked" before the door is latched.
 If a sequencing error caused the door to latch and lock without being fully closed, the subject indication system, as currently designed, would not alert the door operator or the flight engineer of this condition.
 As a result, the airplane could be dispatched with the main deck cargo door unsecured, which could lead to the cargo door opening while the airplane is in flight.